-- It encourages creation of new, path breaking inventions. e.g. cancer cure medicines - It provides an incentive to inventors, authors etc. for their work - It allows work created by a person to be distributed & communicated to the public only with his/her permission - Creators, developers get recognition for their work words, colour combination, label, logo, packaging, shape of goods etc.
+- It encourages creation of new, path breaking inventions.
+Eg. cancer cure medicines - It provides an incentive to inventors, authors etc. for their work - It allows work created by a person to be distributed & communicated to the public only with his/her permission - Creators, developers get recognition for their work - India, being a signatory to the agreement on TRIPS, several legislators were passed for the protection of intellectual property rights to meet the international obligations.